 What is Ecommerce Sales Tax?

-Let’s start with the basics of ecommerce sales tax.
+Let’s start with the basics of

 Sales tax is a small percentage of a sale tacked on to that sale by an online retailer.